-‘The Billboard Music Awards’ 2019: Everything You Need To Know
+The Billboard Music Awards 2019: Everything You Need To Know

 TOP TOURING ARTIST

-Beyoncé & JAY-Z
+Beyoncé & Jay-Z

 Bruno Mars